 Video Series for Faith Community Leaders.
-This video series from the Interfaith Network on Mental Illness is a discussion around suicide prevention, warning signs, responding to a suicidal person, helping to family members after a suicide attempt and building congregational interventions.
+This video series from the Interfaith Network on Mental Illness is a discussion around suicide prevention, warning signs, responding to a suicidal person, helping family members after a suicide attempt, and building congregational interventions.

 Recommendations for Religious Services after a Suicide.
 This resource, After a suicide: Recommendations for Religious Services & Other Public Memorial Observances is a guide for faith leaders as they care for those who have survived the loss of a loved one due to suicide.
 This document provides background information, suggests ways to care for and support survivors, offers recommendations for planning memorial services, and lists additional resources.

 After a Suicide: A Toolkit for Schools identifies ways to deal with a tragic loss in a community.
 The content will help you build an effective and coordinated crisis response, help individuals cope with their feelings, work with the community, address social media, and minimize the risk of suicide contagion.
 Though it is written for educators and school leaders, the content can be easily transferable for communities and an excellent resource for community leaders.

 After a Suicide: A Toolkit for Schools identifies ways to deal with a tragic loss in a school community.
 The content seeks to help promote an effective and coordinated crisis response, help individuals cope with their feelings, guide educators in working with the community, addressing social media, and minimize the risk of suicide contagion.